Go Tutorial: Arrays

 What you'll learn in this Go arrays tutorial

-- range — the cleaner loop — `for i, v := range array` is a cleaner way to loop.
+- range — the cleaner loop — `for i, v := range shelf` gives you index and value.
+No manual counter, no `len()`.
+Change this loop to use `range`.

 Go Arrays concepts covered